Installing SingularityCE

 are OCI runtimes used for thesingularity oci

-mode forrun / shell / exec
+commands and OCI-mode forrun / shell / exec

 .crun